 As consensus in the scientific world, glass can be understood as a melt solidified without substantial crystal formation, i.e. glass is an amorphous solid or an x-ray amorphous substance.
 Thermodynamically, glass is a frozen, supercooled melt or a liquid, with infinite toughness.And, precisely the contradictory forms of appearance – fluid, translucent, magically shimmering yet brittle, cool, and fragile – make this material so fascinating to work with.

 Glass as such is not an invention of humankind but rather copied from nature.
 Natural glass may emerge from volcanic eruptions (obsidian), meteorite impact (tektites and dialectic glass), and lightning strikes (fulgurites).
-Astronauts found natural glasses on the moon, most likely formed by meteorite impacts.
+Astronauts found natural glass on the moon, most likely formed by meteorite impacts.

 There are no exact details about the origin of glassmaking.
 From sand (with a high concentration of limestone) in conjunction with soda, glass was probably coincidentally produced as a random product when firing pottery and as a colored glaze on ceramics.